ADHD Psychologist Sydney

 For a complete diagnosis

-The complete assessment process takes around 6-7 hours, involving an interview, screener/questionnaire, cognitive assessment, scoring, results interpretation and report writing.
+The complete assessment process takes around 6-7 hours, involving an interview, screener/questionnaire, diagnostic tests, scoring, results interpretation and report writing.

 * Medicare rebates are available to assist with the cost of seeking a diagnosis.
 Call us on 1300 001 778 for more information.